Kotzuo/movie-finder/README.md

 ### Movie Repository Caching

-### Env

-`.env.local` file here is optional, if it does not exists it will use the default values, the only variable currently used is `NEXT_PUBLIC_MOVIE_API_URL` to indicate the url for the backend

 #### Structure

 if you opened the `/backend/src/movie/movie.repository.ts` you will notice that is not the usual day to day simplest repository, instead you will find 3 repositories, the `OmdbApiMovieRepository`, `CachedMovieRepository` and `AggregatedMovieRepository`, all of then implements the abstract class `MovieRepository`, the `AggregatedMovieRepository` is the one that is injected with the `MovieRepository` token injection, this repository has 2 dependecies that is `OmdbApiMovieRepository`, `CachedMovieRepository`.